MSNetrom/optreg/README.md

 # Optreg
 For visualisation of optimalisation problems

-Supports constraints of type constraint >= 0.
+Supports constraints of type >= 0.
 There is a lot of room for improvement on this code.

 # Usage